Hadrophilic Dark Sectors at the Forward Physics Facility: Introduction

-In this work we study the prospects for probing two dark sector models with hadrophilic vector mediators.
+In this work we study the prospects for probing two dark sector models with hadrophilic vector boson mediators.
 The first model is based on a gauged U(1)$_B$ baryon number symmetry~(see, e.g., Refs.~\cite{Dobrescu:2014fca, Tulin:2014tya, Batell:2014yra, Soper:2014ska, Dobrescu:2014ita}).
 This model is perhaps the first example of a hadrophilic model one might consider, since it has sizable couplings to quarks and (loop-)suppressed couplings to all leptons.
 The model suffers from gauge anomalies, however, which potentially lead to stringent constraints from rare FCNC and $Z$ boson decays~\cite{Dror:2017ehi,Dror:2017nsg}.
 We will evaluate the prospects for discovering new physics in this model, carefully respecting all anomaly constraints, as well as those from other experimental searches.
+We note that anomaly-free extensions of the SM with a local U(1)$_B$ symmetry and DM have been constructed in Refs.~\cite{FileviezPerez:2010gw,Duerr:2013dza,Duerr:2013lka,FileviezPerez:2014lnj}, which focus on the case of new particle masses above the weak scale.

-As a second example we consider a model with a U(1)$_{\bltau}$ vector mediator.
+As a second example we consider a model with a U(1)$_{\bltau}$ vector boson mediator.
 (In the rest of this paper, we will use the modest abbreviation of U(1)$_{\btau}$ for this symmetry.)
 With the addition of a right-handed neutrino, this symmetry is anomaly free and therefore evades the most stringent rare decay constraints present in the U(1)$_B$ model.
 This model is also hadrophilic, in the sense that couplings to electrons, muons, and their accompanying neutrinos are suppressed.
 However, the presence of $\tau$ and $\nu_{\tau}$ couplings brings with it both additional constraints from neutrino nonstandard interactions (NSI), and also new opportunities for signals involving the 3rd generation leptons.
 A goal of this study is to incorporate all these new constraints and see what discovery prospects remain.

 We will consider both current and proposed far-forward experiments.
 In the last two years, the magnetic spectrometer and tracking detector FASER~\cite{Ariga:2018pin}, and the two emulsion detectors FASER$\nu$~\cite{Abreu:2020ddv} and SND@LHC~\cite{Ahdida:2750060} have been approved.
 FASER has been fully constructed, and all three are expected to begin taking data when Run 3 starts in 2022.
 For the High Luminosity LHC (HL-LHC) era, detectors under consideration include upgrades of these detectors (FASER2, FASER$\nu$2, and Advanced SND), as well as the Forward Liquid Argon Experiment (FLArE)~\cite{Batell:2021blf}.\footnote{As a potential upgrade of milliQan~\cite{Haas:2014dda}, a fifth experiment, FORMOSA~\cite{Foroughi-Abari:2020qar}, has also been proposed to carry out dedicated searches for milli-charged particles and similar signatures.} A new facility, the Forward Physics Facility (FPF)~\cite{SnowmassFPF,Anchordoqui:2021ghd}, has been proposed to accommodate these experiments.